Network Graphing Archived Websites With Gephi

 Once opened, we see from the statistics on the upper right hand corner that the collection has 4106 nodes, or individual websites, and 6817 connections between those websites, or edges.

-Gephi also provides a Data Laboratory view, which provides a list of all of the nodes, with all of their relevant statistics.
+Gephi also provides a Data Laboratory view, which provides a list of the nodes, with all of their relevant statistics.
 It is in this view that the dataset can be manipulated; individual nodes can be deleted, the data can be sorted according to variables such as how frequently the node is linked to, and the labels for the data points can be changed.
 You can find that by clicking the "Data Laboratory" button at the upper left of the program.

 Now let's begin exploring our data.